Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - Implemented Flask-SQLAlchemy ORM models to support scalable task tracking application data          management operations
 - Applied HTTP methods such as GET, POST that lets client retrieve data from server and send it to    server by proceeding detailed task info
 - Managed secure user login credentials by implementing password hashing with Werkzeug within SQLAlchemy and Flask-SQLAlchemy databases
+- Implemented Flask-SQLAlchemy database seeding with structured string, integer and float data for backend testing workflows
 - Developed simple webpage layout with HTML
 - Designed responsive design-based task management app UI created with CSS